3 Lessons on Self-Loving Your Business and What You Can Learn from 3 Brands Who Are

 You can pay someone to create a brand persona for your business, but you can’t buy real, human connection with your audiences.
 Cards Against Humanity is not for everyone.
 But the brand already knows that.
 They know they have ‘limited friends, but friends who truly love and understand ‘em.

 No big promises and no huge advertising budgets big upping their product.
 They know what they’re selling, and they know what they’re selling is good – so it doesn’t need overselling.
-And their TG love them for their self-belief and authenticity.
+And their TG loves them for their self-belief and authenticity.

 As for their brand story, you can learn more about them here: brewdog.com